jnguyen1192/B2/FromShallowToDeepRepresentationForMultimediaDatabase/README.md

 Then we need to count for each image the number of appears.
 We divide this value by the number of cluster that this image was to normalize it.

+### Global descriptor - Results

+When we use the K-means algorithm, we need to choose K with a value between 100 and 500.
+This way seems slow during K-means execution.

 ## References